ivandustin/seeds/README.md

 No one comes to the Father except through me.

-If you had known me, you would have known my Father also.
+If you had known me, you have known my Father also.

 From now on you know Him and have seen Him.